COLOC-BOB/Massa-acheta-docker/massa_acheta_docker/README.md

 2. **Create your environment file (`.env`) at the project root:**

+>
+> !!
+Please check if you have a **Telegram Bot API KEY** and you do know your own **Telegram ID** before start installation
+>
+> How to create a new Telegam Bot and its API KEY: https://www.youtube.com/watch?v=UQrcOj63S2o
+>
+> You can get your own Telegram ID here: https://t.me/getmyid_bot
+>

    ```
    echo "ACHETA_KEY=YOUR_TELEGRAM_BOT_TOKEN" > .env
    echo "ACHETA_CHAT=YOUR_TELEGRAM_ID" >> .env
    ```

 3. **Create required empty files at the root:**